ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>YouTube Scraper</h3>
-                <div>This flow accepts a payload including a YouTubeVideoId value that it then uses to ingest the video, transcribes it, and then runs topic extraction on that transcript.
+                <div class="description-text">This flow accepts a payload including a YouTubeVideoId value that it then uses to ingest the video, transcribes it, and then runs topic extraction on that transcript.
 The topic transcription results are written to an SDO which is then correlated to that TDO that was created.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/youtube-scraper"> DETAILS</a>
         </div>